interisti/topge/README.md

 # topge
-topge counter - chrome extension
+chrome extension for your website rankings monitoring